joel-beck/readnext/README.md

 The inference step of the `readnext` package leverages preprocessed and precomputed data such that all recommender features and abstract embeddings are readily available.
 To generate these files locally, run the following setup scripts in the specified order.
+All scripts are located in the `readnext/scripts` directory.

+#### Dataset Construction

-All scripts are located in the `readnext/scripts/data` directory.
+These scripts are located in the `readnext/scripts/data` directory.

 1. `s1_read_raw_data.py`: Reads documents, authors and arxiv metadata from raw JSON files and write it out into Parquet format.
 1. `s2_merge_arxiv_labels.py`: Merges the arxiv metadata with the D3 dataset via the arxiv id.
 Adds arxiv labels as new feature to the dataset which are later used as ground-truth labels for the recommender system.